-30 Hidden Reasons You've Gained Weight
+30 Hidden Reasons Why You Can't Lose Weight

-Most people understand that losing weight requires a delicate mix of eating the proper foods, exercising regularly, and drinking enough water.
+Most people understand that losing weight requires a delicate mix of eating the right foods, exercising regularly, and drinking enough water.
 But what if you're doing all the right things and still notice the scale creep up?
 There could be some hidden culprits to your sudden weight gain that you may not have considered.

 You haven't changed up your workout